 The underwriters may engage in over-allotment transactions, stabilizing transactions, syndicate covering transactions and penalty bids in accordance with Regulation M under the Exchange Act.
 Over-allotment transactions involve syndicate sales in excess of the offering size which create a syndicate short position.
 Stabilizing transactions permit bids to purchase the common stock so long as the stabilizing bids do not exceed a specified maximum.
 Syndicate covering transactions involve purchases of the common stock in the open market after the distribution has been completed in order to cover syndicate short positions.
-Penalty bids permit the underwriters to reclaim a selling concession from a syndicate member when the common stock originally sold by such syndicate member is purchased in a stabilizing transaction or syndicate covering transaction to cover syndicate short positions.
+Penalty bids permit the underwriters to reclaim a selling concession from a syndicate member when the common stock originally sold by such syndicate member is purchased in a stabilizing transaction or syndicate covering transactions to cover syndicate short positions.
 These stabilizing transactions, syndicate covering transactions and penalty bids may cause the price of the common stock to be higher than it would otherwise be in the absence of these transactions.
 Neither we nor the underwriters make any representation or prediction as to the effect that the transactions described above may have on the price of our common stock.
 These transactions may be effected on the New York Stock Exchange or otherwise and, if commenced, may be discontinued at any time.
+On November 7, 2007, prior to the determination of the public offering price per share for this offering, UBS Securities LLC, on behalf of the underwriters, purchased 35,900 shares of our common stock at \$7.95 per share in a stabilizing transaction.